-Create a a shim pack 'D' from the shims supplied with your Air NOTE: Do not add shims between the bearing cone and the bearing seat and NEVER machine the Air Locker .
-Install the seal hou Spread the Air Locker from the axle housing.
-The shim pack 'D' between the ARB master shim and the using as shown in Figure 13.
-The differential housing again (Refer to Section 2.6).
-The Air Locker into the axle housing.
+Create a shim pack 'D' from the shims supplied with your Air Locker .
+NOTE: Do not add shims between the bearing cone and the bearing seat and NEVER machine the Air Locker .
+Remove the Air Locker from the axle housing.
+Install the shim pack 'D' between the ARB master shim and the seal housing as shown in Figure 13.
+Spread the differential housing again (Refer to Section 2.6).
+Re-install the Air Locker into the axle housing.
 NOTE: If the Air Locker is too tight to fully install then the spreader tension may need to be increased.
-Do not spread the housing more than 0.50mm [0.020"]. he seal housing until the tube is positioned in the center of
+Do not spread the housing more than 0.50mm [0.020"].
+Rotate the seal housing until the tube is positioned in the center of the oil drainage notch of the axle housing.
+(Fig.19.)

-Release all spreader tension.
+☐ Release all spreader tension.